Country of melt and pour updates for steel imports

 What informed Canada’s approach to country of melt and pour collection?

-The approach for the collection and future publication of COM data was informed through public consultations held in spring of 2022.
-Stakeholders provided feedback regarding the use and value of COM information, the definition of COM, the method to collect the information, and the overall impact of collecting and publishing the information for importers and the public.
+The approach for the collection and future publication of COM data was informed through public consultations.
+In spring of 2022, stakeholders provided feedback regarding the use and value of COM information, the definition of COM, the method to collect the information, and the overall impact of collecting and publishing the information for importers and the public.
+Draft regulations were published in late summer 2024 in the Canada Gazette Part I for further stakeholder consultation.
+Subsequently, the regulations were refined and came into force on November 5, 2024.

 How will country of melt and pour information be used?

-Following the implementation of the collection of COM information, the data will be analyzed and subsequently, public reports containing aggregate data on COM will be published on the Steel import monitoring reports webpage to increase transparency in the steel supply chain and enable industry to track possible trends in real time.
+Following the implementation of the collection of COM information, the data will be analyzed and subsequently, public reports containing aggregate data on COM will be published on the Steel import monitoring reports webpage to increase transparency in the steel supply chain and enable government and external users to identify and track potential trends.

 What does it mean that the provision of country of melt and pour data is “optional”?

-During the first “optional” phase, beginning February 21, 2024, the provision of COM information is not a requirement to import steel into Canada and importers may choose to provide COM information for their steel imports.
-The second phase, beginning November 5, 2024, will follow forthcoming regulatory changes and will require steel importers to report this data using the SW IID to the CBSA for applicable steel imports as a condition of using the GIPs No. 80 and 81.
+During the first “optional” phase, beginning February 21, 2024, the provision of COM information was not a requirement to import steel into Canada and importers could choose to provide COM information for their steel imports.
+The second phase, which began on November 5, 2024, follows regulatory amendments and steel importers are required to report this data to the CBSA when using the SW IID for applicable steel imports as a term and condition of using the GIPs No. 80 and No. 81.

 What is the Single Window Integrated Import Declaration?